rzander/ESPPowerRelay/README.md

 # DIY - Smart Home Power Relay (ESP8266)
-There exists many Relay Modules based on ESP8266 or other Wireless Modules, but I could not find a Module that fits in a European Wallbox and is independent of Protocols or Wireless standards.
-That’s why I've created my own Solution… <br>
+There exists many Relay-Modules based on ESP8266 or other wireless Modules, but I could not find a Module that fits in a european Wallbox and is independent of protocols or wireless standards.
+That’s why I've created my own Solution: <br>
 ![Power,Relay and ESP Module](https://cloud.githubusercontent.com/assets/11909453/18434072/5daa4cb4-78eb-11e6-865b-17c6970bbcd9.png)
 <br>
-> **Caution: These modules do not have any certifications… In most countries it’s not legal to use it in Production.
-And: 230V AC can kill !**
+> **Caution: These modules do not have any certifications… In most countries it’s not legal to use it in Production. <br>And: 230V AC can kill !**

 The main goals for this Project are:
  -	As **small** as possible